Ancient Roman and Byzantine domes: Late Republic and early Imperial period

 Roman baths played a leading role in the development of domed construction in general, and monumental domes in particular.
 Modest domes in baths dating from the 2nd and 1st centuries BC are seen in Pompeii, in the cold rooms of the Terme Stabiane and the Terme del Foro.
 These domes are very conical in shape, similar to those on an Assyrian bas-relief found in Nineveh.
 At a Roman era tepidarium in Cabrera de Mar, Spain, a dome has been identified from the middle of the 2nd century BC that used a refined version of the parallel arch construction found in an earlier Hellenistic bath dome in Sicily.
 According to Vitruvius, the temperature and humidity of domed warm rooms could be regulated by raising or lowering bronze discs located under an oculus.
 Domes were particularly well suited to the hot rooms of baths circular in plan to facilitate even heating from the walls.
 However, the extensive use of domes did not occur before the 1st century AD.
+The resistance of pozzolana concrete to intensive moisture conditions made it well suited for bath halls and explains why the earliest concrete domes are found at bath complexes.

 Varro's book on agriculture describes an aviary (Varro's Aviary) with a wooden dome decorated with the eight winds that is compared by analogy to the eight winds depicted on the Tower of the Winds, which was built in Athens at about the same time.
 This aviary with its wooden dome may represent a fully developed type.
 Wooden domes in general would have allowed for very wide spans.
 Their earlier use may have inspired the development and introduction of large stone domes of previously unprecedented size.
 Complex wooden forms were necessary for dome centering and support during construction, and they seem to have eventually become more efficient and standardized over time.
 The "so-called tomb of Ummidia" is a domed Greek cross structure dated to either the 1st century BC or the 1st century AD.
 The hemispherical dome was made from large stone ashlar blocks pierced by four holes with shafts extending diagonally up to the outside surface.